adeeconometrics/SQLLanguages/SQLConcepts.md

 ## Language Elements of SQL
 - Clause - which are constituent components of statements and queries.
 (In some cases, these are optional.)
-- Expressions - are statements that produce values either sclar or table with rows and columns.
+- Expressions - are statements that produce values either scalar or table with rows and columns.
 - Predicates - specifies conditions that evaluates to [ternary logic](https://en.wikipedia.org/wiki/Ternary_logic).
 - Queries - retrieves data based on specific criteria.
 - Statements - which may have a persistent effect on schemata and data, or may control transactions, program flow, connections,